 It’s easy to forget about your outdoor AC unit until something goes wrong.
 But neglecting a simple task like cleaning your condenser coils can have a surprisingly large impact on your budget.
 Beyond just making your system less efficient, dirty coils lead to tangible costs, from higher monthly bills to expensive, unexpected repairs.
 Let’s break down what that really means for your wallet.

-How to Estimate Your Monthly Savings
+How to Calculate Your Potential Monthly Savings

 When your AC’s coils are caked in dirt and grime, your system has to work much harder to cool your home, sometimes using 20-30% more energy.
 Think about what that means for your summer electric bills.
 If you typically spend $150 a month on cooling, a 30% increase adds an extra $45 to your bill.
 Over a single cooling season, that adds up quickly.
 This is why regular preventative maintenance isn’t just an expense; it’s an investment.
 The money you save on energy costs often covers the price of a professional cleaning, making it one of the smartest financial decisions you can make for your home.